MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/windows-11-apis-for-audio-processing-objects.md

 ### Requesting Post-Volume Loopback

-AEC APOs that wish to use post-volume loopback should implement the [IApoAcousticEchoCancellation2](/windows/win32/api/audioenginebaseapo/) interface.
+AEC APOs that wish to use post-volume loopback should implement the [IApoAcousticEchoCancellation2](/windows/win32/api/audioenginebaseapo/nn-audioenginebaseapo-iapoacousticechocancellation2) interface.

-An AEC APO can request post-volume loopback by returning the [APO_REFERENCE_STREAM_PROPERTIES_POST_VOLUME_LOOPBACK](/windows/win32/api/audioenginebaseapo/) flag via the pProperties parameter in its implementation of [IApoAcousticEchoCancellation2::GetDesiredReferenceStreamProperties](/windows/win32/api/audioenginebaseapo/).
+An AEC APO can request post-volume loopback by returning the **APO_REFERENCE_STREAM_PROPERTIES_POST_VOLUME_LOOPBACK** flag via the Properties parameter in its implementation of [IApoAcousticEchoCancellation2::GetDesiredReferenceStreamProperties](/windows/win32/api/audioenginebaseapo/nf-audioenginebaseapo-iapoacousticechocancellation2-getdesiredreferencestreamproperties).

 Depending on the render endpoint currently being used, post-volume loopback may not be available.
 An AEC APO is notified if post-volume loopback is being used when its [IApoAuxiliaryInputConfiguration::AddAuxiliaryInput](/windows/win32/api/audioenginebaseapo/nf-audioenginebaseapo-iapoauxiliaryinputconfiguration-addauxiliaryinput) method is called.
-If the [AcousticEchoCanceller_Reference_Input](/windows/win32/api/audioengineextensionapo/) streamProperties field contains **APO_REFERENCE_STREAM_PROPERTIES_POST_VOLUME_LOOPBACK**, post-volume loopback is in use.
+If the [AcousticEchoCanceller_Reference_Input](/windows/win32/api/audioengineextensionapo/ns-audioengineextensionapo-acousticechocanceller_reference_input) streamProperties field contains **APO_REFERENCE_STREAM_PROPERTIES_POST_VOLUME_LOOPBACK**, post-volume loopback is in use.

 The following code from the AEC APO sample header- AecAPO.h shows the three new public methods being added.